 We will create an Azure App Service with Linux OS and PHP 7.3 Runtime stack.
 This will facilitate us to host PHP based popular CMS WordPress.
 Follow the steps to create App Service on Azure.

-• Click on Wrench Icon and then Create Resource
+- Click on Wrench Icon and then Create Resource

-• Under Web Choose Web App
+- Under Web Choose

-• Select the Region that is closer to the users of your Web App
+LinuxasOperating System - Select the Region that is closer to the users of your Web App

-• Give a name for App Service Plan that you want to create
+App Service Planthat you want to create - Change the

-• Change the App Service Plan SKU according to your budget and needs.
-I chose B1 Basic that has support for SSL and Custom Domains
+App Service Plan SKUaccording to your budget and needs.
+I chose B1 Basic that has support for SSL and Custom Domains - Click on Review and then Create App Service

 Wait for the Azure App Service to be created.
 You will be prompted with an alert once the App Service is created successfully.
 So you can do other tasks on the Azure Portal.